fujaba/NetworkParser/README.md

 NetworkParser
 =============

-Framework for serialization to Json, XML and Byte
+Framework for serialization from Java objects to Json, XML and Byte.

-A Simple Framework for serialization complexe Model structures.
-The NetworkParser transform a Model to a intermediate Modell with can be serializize with many filters.
+NetworkParser is a simple framework for serializing complex model structures.
+To do that it transforms a given model to an intermediate model which can be serialized.
+It also offers lots of filters.